isomerpages/moe-admiraltysec/_sec-1-registration-2023/First Day of School/Co Curricular Activities.md

 | Netball (Girls) | National Police Cadet Corp| Art & Environment Club| Drama Club|
 | Rugby (Boys) |  | | Guzheng Ensemble|
 | Wushu | |  ||

+##### **Training Session for CCAs**

+CCAs sessions are conducted **either on Wednesdays and/or Mondays after school.** The duration of the session is dependent on each CCA.
+More information on each CCA can be obtained during the CCA Experience which will take place throughout January 2024.